ufukmirza/WeatherApp/README.md

 ## What Is Compose And What's Diffrent Between XML?

 Jetpack Compose is Android’s modern toolkit for building native UI.
-It simplifies and accelerates UI development on Android. compose is a toolkit that allows us to develop ui in kotlin.
+It simplifies and accelerates UI development on Android.
 Compose allows us to create UI with less code than XML.
 Composables can hold a state and re-run on state changes.
 This is called Recomposition.
 Compose improves your build time and APK size.

 ## What Is MVI Pattern